qc-node-1001/3D-Convolutional-Neural-Network-for-Lung-Cancer-Detection/README.md

 The repository comprises of 4 files:
 1. Data Visualisation: this is where I simply import and examine the data aswell as apply other techniques such as 3D visualisation of the lung CT scan, Watershed segmentation, applying edge filters like sobel operators and etc.
-2. Model: this is a script of the 3D CNN model using 3 different libraries: Keras, TensorFlow and pytorch.
+2. Model: this is a script of the 3D CNN model using 3 different libraries: Keras, TensorFlow.
 3. Train_Test: this is where I train and test the model (as name implies)
 4. Inference: this is where I deploy the model to see how it works.

-# Results

-1. The following are images of the visualisation, where the first image (from left) is simply visualising 20 slices of 1 patient, second image is edge filtering, third is the 3D visualisation of the whole lung of the patient via combination of individual slices and the fourth is simply the segmentation of the lung.

-2. The following shows the train and test accuracy curve of the 3D CNN

-3. the following shows the actual inference result